Mottie/Jatt/README.markdown

      activate    : 'mouseenter focusin',  // how tooltip is activated deactivate  : 'mouseleave focusout', // how tooltip is deactivated

+     // Messages
+     loading        : 'Loading...',       // Message shown while content is loading notFound       : 'No tooltip found', // Message shown when no tooltip content is found imagePreview   : 'Image preview',    // image alt message for the image shown in the preview tooltip siteScreenshot : 'URL preview: ',    // image alt message for site screenshots, this message is followed by the URL

      // change tooltip, screenshot and preview class tooltip     : '.tooltip',            // tooltip class
      screenshot  : 'a.screenshot',        // screenshot class